modelop/katacoda-scenarios/fastscore-intro/step5.md

-Let's detach the file data transport from the engine and attach the kafka data transport to turn it into a streaming model!
+Let's reset the same engine and attach the kafka data transport to turn it into a streaming model!
 We will also produce the score and send them over kafka.

-`fastscore stream detach 0`{{execute}}
+`fastscore engine reset`{{execute}}

-`fastscore stream detach 1`{{execute}}
+`fastscore model load gbm_python`{{execute}}

 `fastscore stream attach kafka_in 0`{{execute}}